 The average retiree spends $4,345 on monthly expenses — and burns 75% of that on these 4 things.
-How does your own spending stack up?
+How does your own spending compare?

 The average American 65 years of age and up earns an annual pre-tax income of $55,335, and that same group spends $52,141 yearly, or $4,345 a month, according to the Bureau of Labor Statistics (BLS).